jiwidi/dotfiles.old/README.md

 $ zsh # or just close and open your terminal again.
 ```

 After installation the powerline10k will run you through the configuration wizard.
+If you have any problems after the configuration wizard just make sure you have the correct fonts installed and selected and run it again with `p10k configure`

 ### Fonts
 Powerline fonts are installed as default but you will need to set them as font on your terminal manually.
 Also worth checking MesloFonts: